 Ability to evaluate new products and make prudent recommendations for purchase.

 to address all requirements, convey realistic timelines, and ensure

 JOB REQUIREMENTS for Strategic Information Systems Project Leader

 Applicants must have education, training and/or experience demonstrating competence in each of the following areas:

-Six months experience in information technology project management which includes planning, scheduling, staffing, coordinating, controlling, monitoring, evaluating and reporting on status of IT projects.
+Two years' experience in information technology project management which includes planning, scheduling, staffing, coordinating, controlling, monitoring, evaluating and reporting on status of IT projects.

 Coursework, training and/or work experience in staff supervision which may include performing as a lead worker overseeing the work of others.